Why I won’t be wishing the days away anymore

 From today, I’m determined to shift my attitude and make the most of each day as it arrives.

 I’ve just enjoyed a lovely 2 days with my children, but as I get ready for another full week of work, I’m in no hurry for the next weekend to arrive.
-I’ll be wishing the days away no longer.
+I won’t be wishing the days away anymore.

 Olivia and William are learning new things every single day and I want to make sure I don’t miss a thing.

-Because before I know it, they’ll be grown and won’t need me any more.
+Before I know it, they’ll be grown up and won’t need me any more.
+Not like this.

-And that’s something I’m in hurry to experience.
+And that’s something I’m in no hurry to experience.